eclipse-archived/ceylon-lang.org/documentation/tour/inheritance.md

     }

-Of course, we can also define an implementation for an inherited abstract attribute by refining it.
+alternatively, we can also define an implementation for an inherited abstract attribute by *refining* it.

     doc "A polar coordinate"
     class Polar(Float angle, Float radius)